SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-6.md

-# Step 6 - Deploy the Registration REST API Server
+# Step 6 - Deploy the Registrations REST API Server

 1. Go to the **nextjs-app-with-kyma-eventing/registrations-rest-api** folder.